This accessibility statement applies to the International Training Programme (ITP) website: www.bmitpglobalnetwork.org.

 • Cookiebot (cookie consent pop-up)

-There is insufficient colour contrast, no visible focus indication on tabs and an incorrectly labelled toggle switch on the cookie banner.
-This fails WCAG 2.2 success criteria 1.4.3 (Contrast [Minimum]), 2.4.7 (Focus Visible), and 4.1.2 (Name, Role, Value).
+There is insufficient colour contrast, an incorrectly labelled toggle switch on the cookie banner and the change of state is not announced.
+This fails WCAG 2.2 success criteria 1.4.3 (Contrast [Minimum]) and 4.1.2 (Name, Role, Value).

 • Google Maps (interactive maps)